Lelani82/Lelani82.github.io/README.md

 ● SASS (Syntactically Awesome Style Sheet)

 I used Sass, an extension of CSS, to create my style sheets.
-I found it extremly helpful and noticed how much quicker I was able to create, edit and test all of my code.
+I found it extremely helpful and noticed how much quicker I was able to create, edit and test all of my code.

 I was able to use variables which sped up the process of changing fonts and colours.
 I found having an understanding of Ruby definitely helped with understanding how variables are created and implemented.

-I used modularisation to seperate my files.
+I used modularisation to separate my files.
 This helped to keep my code organised and DRY.

-● GITHUB (Github Deployment)
+● GITHUB (GitHub Deployment)

 I chose to use GitHub Pages to deploy my site.
 I found it helpful that I was able to simply push my commits and it would automatically update my website.